Hanabiraa/backend-way/notes-way/internet/What is HTTP.md

 * HTTP headers, like those for requests.

 * Optionally, a body containing the fetched resource.

+## What’s an HTTP status code?
+HTTP status codes are 3-digit codes most often used to indicate whether an HTTP request has been successfully completed.
+Status codes are broken into the following 5 blocks:

+1. 1xx Informational

+2. 2xx Success

+3. 3xx Redirection

+4. 4xx Client Error

+5. 5xx Server Error

+The “xx” refers to different numbers between 00 and 99.

+Status codes starting with the number ‘2’ indicate a success.
+For example, after a client requests a web page, the most commonly seen responses have a status code of ‘200 OK’, indicating that the request was properly completed.

+If the response starts with a ‘4’ or a ‘5’ that means there was an error and the webpage will not be displayed.
+A status code that begins with a ‘4’ indicates a client-side error (It’s very common to encounter a ‘404 NOT FOUND’ status code when making a typo in a URL).
+A status code beginning in ‘5’ means something went wrong on the server side.
+Status codes can also begin with a ‘1’ or a ‘3’, which indicate an informational response and a redirect, respectively.

 ## APIs based on HTTP